Azirella

 This behavioral layer is what Knut Alicke calls the experiential ontology.
 Experienced planners carry it in their heads.
 They apply it instinctively, overriding system recommendations, adjusting safety stocks, rerouting shipments, often correctly.
 And when they leave, it leaves with them.

-The Experiential Knowledge pipeline transforms individual overrides into structured, reusable knowledge through four stages:
+The Operating Knowledge pipeline transforms captured signal, from any of the four channels above, into structured, reusable knowledge through four stages:

 1. Capture